Our Excy (short for exercise cycling) Story

 Neither of us are fitness gurus, but we both highly value our health, quality of life, relationships, and being strong.
 We posses no secret formula for a healthy lifestyle, no quick fitness fix to shed pounds, and we’ll make it very clear that we aren’t the ones who finally created a home exercise device that allows you to do nothing to get healthy.

 On our own dollar, we crafted Excy as a high quality, durable, and incredibly versatile indoor and outdoor full body ergometer.
 The people who buy Excy are the ones who know that the health benefits of cardio and strength training does not come in a bottle and requires commitment, but also want to have a little fun.

 Whether looking to burn calories, tone muscles, increase range of motion, or to maintain cardiovascular fitness after suffering an injury, Excy is ready for the job like many pieces of exercise equipment before it.
 The difference?
-Excy weighs 10 pounds, has 30 pounds of bi-directional resistance, stays out of your way when you’re busy, but it is up for a spontaneous full body quality workout whenever you are.
+Excy is lightweight, offers the highest range of bi-directional resistance at 70 pounds, stays out of your way when you’re busy, but it is up for a spontaneous full body quality workout whenever you are.

 If you’re up for the Excy lifestyle, you’ll get out of it, what you put into it and so much more, regardless if fitness beginner, seeking functional training, rehabilitating an injury, powering through disease, or looking to improve sports performance.